Common cause of Back pain and Lower Back Pain

 - Breathing, cough, sneeze can cause intense pain especially if rib joints are sprained.

 - Usually the pain is worse on one side

 - Your posture may change as your body tries to move your weight off the area or joints.
 This is easy to notice if they are in your lower back

 - Tension builds up over time due to postural strain, poor flexibility, inactivity, poorly executed exercise, unusual increased activity, “wear and tear” or a combination of issues.

 - An “incident” that causes the sprain can often involve bending, lifting or twisting.
-Sometimes the incident may not be that significant at the time and people often wake the next day with the onset of the symptoms.
+Sometimes the incident may not be that significant at the time.
+People often wake the next day with the onset of the symptoms.
 Eg: waking with a rye neck after a weekend of painting.

 What happens in a joint sprain

 - The affected joint/s and the capsule around the joint/s become inflamed and irritated